Transactional memory: History

 One of the earliest implementations of transactional memory was the gated store buffer used in Transmeta's Crusoe and Efficeon processors.
 However, this was only used to facilitate speculative optimizations for binary translation, rather than any form of speculative multithreading, or exposing it directly to programmers.
 Azul Systems also implemented hardware transactional memory to accelerate their Java appliances, but this was similarly hidden from outsiders.

 Sun Microsystems implemented hardware transactional memory and a limited form of speculative multithreading in its high-end Rock processor.
 This implementation proved that it could be used for lock elision and more complex hybrid transactional memory systems, where transactions are handled with a combination of hardware and software.
 The Rock processor was canceled in 2009, just before the acquisition by Oracle; while the actual products were never released, a number of prototype systems were available to researchers.

 In 2009, AMD proposed the Advanced Synchronization Facility (ASF), a set of x86 extensions that provide a very limited form of hardware transactional memory support.
 The goal was to provide hardware primitives that could be used for higher-level synchronization, such as software transactional memory or lock-free algorithms.
 However, AMD has not announced whether ASF will be used in products, and if so, in what timeframe.

 More recently, IBM announced in 2011 that Blue Gene/Q had hardware support for both transactional memory and speculative multithreading.
 The transactional memory could be configured in two modes; the first is an unordered and single-version mode, where a write from one transaction causes a conflict with any transactions reading the same memory address.
 The second mode is for speculative multithreading, providing an ordered, multi-versioned transactional memory.
 Speculative threads can have different versions of the same memory address, and hardware implementation keeps track of the age for each thread.
 The younger threads can access data from older threads (but not the other way around), and writes to the same address are based on the thread order.
 In some cases, dependencies between threads can cause the younger versions to abort.

 Intel's Transactional Synchronization Extensions (TSX) is available in some of the Skylake processors.
 It was earlier implemented in Haswell and Broadwell processors as well, but the implementations turned out both times to be defective and support for TSX was disabled.
 The TSX specification describes the transactional memory API for use by software developers, but withholds details on technical implementation.
 ARM architecture has a similar extension.

 As of GCC 4.7, an experimental library for transactional memory is available which utilizes a hybrid implementation.
 The PyPy variant of Python also introduces transactional memory to the language.

+C++ has a "Transactional Memory Technical Specification" (TM TS) which is an experimental fork of the language implementing transactional memory as a core feature of the language.
+It introduces "atomic blocks" (either all statements occur or nothing occurs) and "synchronized blocks" (executed in single total order with all synchronized blocks).
+It introduces the following keywords: